"In mirrors digged up from the earth I see myself / Lambent upon my childhood fields in wounds" (Inmost Nigredo)

 {Pelle speaking of “He Comes”, on Invisible Oranges; 2013}

 "The oldest song which made it on the album was 'He Comes'.
 It was the summer 2011, basically right after the release of 'The World.
 The Flesh.
 The Devil.'
-Right after that, we started working on 'Death Knows Where' and 'Horses In The ground'. it is worth emphasizing that this was completely new material, we did not use any remaining material from the previous album.
+Right after that, we started working on 'Death Knows Where' and 'Horses In The Ground'.
+It is worth emphasizing that this was completely new material, we did not use any remaining material from the previous album.
 At the same time, the fate of the number which opens the whole thing was no by no means certain.
 It was just one of the sketches that sat around for a while until we finally decided that it was what we wanted."

 {Gottfrid, interview on Noise Magazine; 2023}